cukelarter/Cerner-Report-Extractor-Public/README.md

 # Cerner-Report-Generator
-Extracts key data from Cerner Report and reorganizes it into an excel file containing relevant information.
+Extracts key data from Cerner Report and reorganizes it into files containing relevant information.
 Developed for use by UPenn ARES Lab.

-reports - pipeline for generating cerner list from cerner report, for use in biobanking.
+reports - Pipeline for generating cerner list from cerner report for use in biobanking.

-metadata - extract metadata from groups of reports.
+metadata - Metadata extraction from groups of reports for use in cold genome sequencing.